MikhailMS/preflight-check/README.md

 # Preflight-check bash script

-## Bash script to check if my workstation has everything I need for development:
+Bash script to check if my workstation has everything I need for development

+## Currently checks for:
-- [ ] Currently checks for:
+- [ ] Applications / Languages
   - [x] HTTP and HTTPS proxies presence and whether or not they working
   - [x] Internet connectivity
   - [x] Java presence